mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 ## IDENTIFYING KEY PAGES AND BUILDING THE LOGIC IN THE CODE

 ### The Operational Solution
 The key identifer to be able to track **Organic sessions** is the Landing Page Title (sb.landing_page_title) in the Google Analytics Big Query schema.
-If two pages or more have the same pagge title even if they have different URL's it will break the logic.
-The Landing Page Title has to be unique
+If two pages or more have the same page title even if they have different URL's it will break the logic.
+The Landing Page Title has to be unique.

-For example there may be 2 homepages which are being A/B tested - if both homepages **sb.landing_page_title = Homepage** then the logic in the code will pick them both.
-If they need to be split then the landing page needs to be as follows: **sb.landing_page_title=Homepage** and **sb.landing_page_title=Home**
+For example there may be 2 homepages which are being A/B tested - if both homepages **sb.landing_page_title = Homepage** the logic in the code will pick them both.
+The landing page needs to be as follows: **sb.landing_page_title=Homepage** and **sb.landing_page_title=Home**

-To get around handling messy, unpredictable URL extensions and query strings, using **sb.landing_page_title = 'Homepage'** is the saffest bet.
-No matter how messy the URL query string gets with ads, campaigns, or tracking tokens, the browser tab title stays exactly the same.
+To get around handling messy, unpredictable URL extensions and query strings, using **sb.landing_page_title** is the saffest bet.
+No matter how messy the URL query string gets with ads, campaigns, or tracking UTM's, the title stays exactly the same.
 It acts as a clean, unified bucket that catches 100% of homepage variations in one line of code.

 ## Strategic Page Grouping Architecture & Funnel Tension

 To extract actionable brand signals from raw clickstream data, this pipeline splits incoming traffic paths into three distinct structural page groups.
 This architecture relies on a fundamental concept of **funnel tension**: a direct commercial tug-of-war between high-intent conversion pages and operational troubleshooting hubs.

 When system friction increases, user behavior shifts away from commercial targets.
-Instead of landing on the homepage to explore product lines, users turn to Google, ChatGPT, or Perplexity to find bypass routes (e.g., searching specifically for a hidden login button, an unlisted support email, or an about page to verify company legitimacy).
+Instead of landing on the homepage to explore product lines, users turn to Google or ChatGPT etc, to bypass routes (e.g., searching specifically for a hidden login button, an unlisted support email, or an about page to verify company legitimacy).

 ### The Three Tension Pillars

 #### 1. The Intent Engine: Homepage Organic Traffic (`homepage_organic_...`)
 * **Strategic Role:** The primary collector of pure brand demand signals and user velocity.
-* **Business Impact:** This acts as the direct transactional gateway for premium product catalogs across your **£75, £150, and £200 price tiers**.
-Higher volume here indicates clean, frictionless consumer intent.
+* **Business Impact:** This acts as the direct transactional gateway for premium product catalogs.
+Higher volume indicates clean, frictionless consumer intent.

 #### 2. The Consideration Layer: About & Content Pages (`about_organic_...`)
 * **Strategic Role:** Captures mid-funnel users researching brand authority and legitimacy.